uniicorniumx/PicoCTF-WriteUps/MEDIUM-PICOCTF.md

 This pair of rules detects the complete malware family.

 6. Test locally
-yara yourfilename suspicious.exe
+yara yourfilename suspicious.exe.
 You should see at least one match of the rules.

-7. Submit to the challenge server socat -t60 - TCP:standard-pizzas.picoctf.net:XXXXX < yourfilename.txt
+7. Submit to the challenge server: socat -t60 - TCP:standard-pizzas.picoctf.net:XXXXX < yourfilename.txt
 Expected output when your rules pass:
 Status: Success